-This is a course module the MSc in Sustainable Automotive Engineering
+This is a course module on the Full/Part Time MSc in Sustainable Automotive Engineering and as part of the Part Time TAS JLR scheme.

 Centred on the automotive industry’s motivations for the progressive shift to electrified vehicle technology, you will be empowered to engage with hybrid and electric vehicle technology